lukebaker/action-notify-via-issue/README.md

 ### Lodash template

-Above some values indicate "Lodash template: yes".
+Above, some values indicate "Lodash template: yes".
 These values are passsed through [Lodash `template()`](https://lodash.com/docs/4.17.15#template).
 This gives a lot of flexibility to customize these values as they have the full power of JavaScript.
 Additionally, the following context is passed to these